 She is paired with a Mary who suffers from another eye condition: Mydriasis Mary’s eternally dilated pupils are a striking feature, as is her finely detailed sacred heart.
 She resides in St. Anne’s Cemetery in Conception Harbour, Newfoundland.

-Plain Mary by Marlena Wyman Glamorous Mary by Marlena Wyman
+Valentine Mary by Marlena Wyman Glamorous Mary by Marlena Wyman

-Plain Mary is sweet in her simplicity, and she is the only Mary who I have seen with a valentine sacred heart.
+Valentine Mary is sweet in her simplicity, and she is the only Mary who I have seen with a valentine sacred heart.
 Her home is in the Immaculate Conception Cemetery in Colliers, Newfoundland.

 She is paired with Glamorous Mary of St. Anne’s Cemetery in Conception Harbour, Newfoundland, who has been made up with bright red lipstick and a beautifully detailed sacred heart.